hakankurdi/AnantAssessment-/README.md

+Demonstrate basic knowledge general automation platform platforms as a service

 Here I used Microsoft Flow as a general automation platform that notifies a user if the hashtag '#atant' is used.
 The notification is sent in an email with the host email as 'Gw0064a@american.edu'and the recipient is ' Gwpierocks10@gmail.com.
 This a basic low-level automation but after looking at all the features Microsoft Flow